capistrano/capistrano/README.md

 ### Requirements

-* Ruby version 2.0 or higher on your local machine (MRI, JRuby, or Rubinius)
+* Ruby version 2.0 or higher on your local machine (MRI or Rubinius)
 * A project that uses source control (Git, Mercurial, and Subversion support is built-in)
 * The SCM binaries (e.g. `git`, `hg`) needed to check out your project must be installed on the server(s) you are deploying to
 * [Bundler](http://bundler.io), along with a Gemfile for your project, are recommended